valory-xyz/open-autonomy/docs/guides/register_packages_on_chain.md

 <figcaption>How a package is registered with the protocol frontend</figcaption>
 </figure>

+The metadata file is, therefore, the piece of information that is passed to the on-chain smart contract representing the corresponding registry.

 ## Register an agent component
 Ensure that you meet the [requirements](#requirements) stated above.